Dean1447/openmediavault-docs/faq.rst

 	instance next to Nginx is possible, just make sure the ports are different otherwise the |omv| |webui| will not work.

-How can use the default HTTP engine to hold my own web page?
+How can I use the default HTTP engine to deliver my own web page?
 	Do not modify |omv| default NGINX files.
 Place the website configurations in :file:`/etc/nginx/sites-available` and enable it with
 	:command:`nginx_ensite <SITE>`.
 Read more information in the `NGINX documentation <http://nginx.org/en/docs/>`_.

-Why does the system rewrites a configuration file(s) that I have manually edited?
+Why does the system rewrite configuration files I have manually edited?
 	OMV takes full control of some system services.
 This services include monit, ntp, samba, network, proftpd, nginx, php5-fpm, etc. Read :doc:`here </various/files>`.

-How can I modify an internal value of some service |omv| has control over?
+How can I modify internal values of services |omv| has control over?
 	Read :doc:`here <various/advset>` for advanced configurations.

-How can I modify or add a network configuration of :file:`/etc/network/interfaces` with some custom options the |webui| does not provide?
+How can I modify or add a network configuration to :file:`/etc/network/interfaces` with some custom options the |webui| does not provide?
 	The interfaces file is controlled by |omv|.
 To add network interfaces that are not configurable through the |webui| or other options not present, use  :doc:`advanced settings <various/advset>`.

-Why my disks mount paths have a long alphanumeric number?
+Why do my disks mount paths have a long alphanumeric number?
 	The long number is called UUID, it is used by fstab to mount disks.
 This number is unique per filesystem (or at least unlikely possible that another filesystem comes with an identical one).
 This helps maintaining the mount points.
 The old linux way (sda1, sdb1, etc.) is not guaranteed that /sda1 is the same disk on next reboot.
-If having trouble identifying them in terminal, create a pool with symlinks to each file system with easy to remember names.
+If you are having trouble identifying them in terminal, create a pool with symlinks to each file system with easy to remember names.